mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 When a pool is created, its state MUST initially be set to "paused".
 Even if minPoolSize is set, the pool MUST NOT begin being `populated
 <#populating-the-pool-with-a-connection-internal-implementation>`_ with
 `Connections <#connection>`_ until it has been marked as "ready".
-Monitoring threads will ready the pool once they have successfully performed a check and transitioned the server to a known ServerType.
+SDAM will mark the pool as "ready" on each successful check.
+See `Connection Pool Management`_ section in the SDAM specification for more information.

 .. code::